 Flipping houses has become an obsession nowadays.
-All you have to do is, just buy a cheap property, renovate it fast, and then sell it for a tidy profit.
+Simply go onto HGTV and watch any of the seemingly hundreds of shows that show you how easy it is to flip a home!
+Insert sarcasm here....
 While flipping a house, there can be many things that can go wrong in a rush to make profit.
 Many people have begun to flip houses full time, and some have made tremendous profits.
 While, others have not been so lucky.
+In 2019 things have become more and more precise, and the room for error has become smaller and smaller.
 This article will help you look at the five biggest mistakes investors make in this market and how to avoid them.

 Not Doing Your Homework:

 In order to know property prices in your area, you must do your homework and get familiar to what sells before contemplating a flip.
 If you know what the average three-bed, two-bath house sells for in your area, you will find it easier to spot a bargain house when it's under your nose.
 Sometimes even within a community there are 4 or 5 separate areas that have differing lot and home values that you will need to know about.Make sure you look at numerous properties before you even think of buying.
 Find out the selling price before you make an offer and ensure that you realistically achieve a profit.

 If you're handy with a hammer, enjoy laying a carpet, can hang a drywall, roof a house and install a kitchen sink, you've got additional skills to flip a house.
 Professional builders or skilled professionals, such as contractors, carpenters and plumbers will do very well to flip houses.
 Their knowledge, experience and skills help them find and fix a house.
 They usually flip houses as a sideline business to their regular jobs.
 On the other hand, if you've got to pay a professional to do all this work, the profits on your investment reduce.
 Make sure you know what you know, know what you don't know, and know the costs to get a professional to come in and do the job right.